devtestlabs-xyz/Sleet/README.md

 | --- | --- | --- |
 | [![AppVeyor](https://ci.appveyor.com/api/projects/status/cuhdeq60c3ogy7pa?svg=true)](https://ci.appveyor.com/project/emgarten/sleet) | [![Travis](https://travis-ci.org/emgarten/Sleet.svg?branch=master)](https://travis-ci.org/emgarten/Sleet) | [![VSO](https://hackamore.visualstudio.com/_apis/public/build/definitions/abbff132-0981-4267-a80d-a6e7682a75a9/2/badge)](https://github.com/emgarten/sleet) |

+# **CAUTION** #
+**This is a fork of the [official Sleet project](https://github.com/emgarten/Sleet)!
+The purpose of this fork and branch is to implement the Sleet MinIO S3 Server feed.
+To contribute or fork for whatever reason you should go to [official Sleet project](https://github.com/emgarten/Sleet).**

 # What is Sleet?

 Sleet is a static NuGet package feed generator.